Defining Excellence Excellence in Domiciliary Care

 What is the video about?

-Service users get together with a social care academic and a leader in the home care sector to discuss how excellence can be achieved in domiciliary care.
+People who use services get together with a social care academic and a leader in the home care sector to discuss how excellence can be achieved in domiciliary care.
 We see examples of excellence in support offered to older people, people with learning disabilities and people with physical disabilities in their own homes.
 Much of the focus is on the relationship between staff members and the people they support because getting that right is fundamental to excellent care.

 Who will find this useful?